cashmerelabs/cashmerelabs/README.md

 - 👋 Hi, I’m @cashmerelabs
-- 👀 I’m interested in chains
+- 👀 I’m interested in omnichain.
 - 📫 How to reach me cashmereprotocol@gmail.com